MechanicalRock/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 The <b>RidesHandler</b> stanza is the unique resource name and can be set to any appropriate value you see fit.
 For the purpose of this tutorial, we just call it that.

-What we need to do here is figure out that should be substituted in place of the question mark.
+What we need to do here is figure out what should be substituted in place of the question mark.
 To start off, there should be a requestUnicorn.js file in your project.
 Open it, navigate to line 25 and take note the name of the function.

 Replace the "?" with something that resembles {file_name}.{function_name}, excluding the curly brackets.